Futurne/eternal_rl/README.md

 # Eternal RL - Solving Eternity Puzzle using RL

 TODO
-* Implement curriculum training -> threshold using the mean reward or mean episode length
+* Implement curriculum training -> threshold using the mean reward
-* Understand losses and other metrics of PPO!
+* Max steps in the environment proportional with the best matchs variable
+* When the final environment is done, save an image of it